 Get To Know People Outside of Just What They Do

-Remember The Importance Community Over Competition
+Community Over Competition

 Vulnerability is a touchy topic.
-Often times, we need to know someone for a long amount of time to open up and truly be vulnerable with them but when that happens towards the beginning of a new relationship or friendship, it’s invaluable.
+Often we need time to really know someone to be able to open up and truly be vulnerable with them.
+But when that happens towards the beginning of a new relationship or friendship, it’s invaluable.
 One of the most powerful moments that we’ve had is when we hosted a “Lessons and Learnings” bonfire where for four hours, people who were “strangers” earlier that day, opened up in a way you couldn’t imagine.
 An immediate sense of community was shared as we all spoke about the hardships that they’ve gone through in life and the lessons that they’ve learned from it.

 Seeing people from all over the world with different backgrounds and experiences share moments like that, broke down all barriers.
 When you open up about who you are and your true journey, not just the highlights on social media, it allows for a much deeper sense of connection that you can ever imagine.